fsi-tue/eei/README.md

     # Ask for course information
     # By default, this is set to true
     course_required: true
+    # Ask if the participant drinks alcohol
+    # This is set to false by default
+    drinks_alcohol: false

     # Path to the CSV file associated with the event.
 Include the file extension.
     csv_path: "ersti-kneipentour1.csv"